 Currently, there are two templates for economic development in predominantly black and brown neighborhoods.

-When investment is ready to enter that neighborhood, one approach has been to move low-income people of color (40% AMI and below) out.
+When investment is ready to enter that neighborhood, one approach has been to move working-class people of color (40% AMI and below) out.
 This cuts off any opportunity for intergenerational wealth building and actually widens the wealth disparity between white families and families of color.

 A second approach has been to flood communities with programs, services, and affordable housing.
 Programs and services such as adult literacy, affordable and supportive housing, and substance abuse counseling are by all means needed, but they must be balanced with traditional businesses entering the neighborhood at the same time.